-\The authors thank comments by Samuel Bentolila, Manuel Díaz and attendants to seminars held at CEMFI and CREB.
+\The authors thank comments by Samuel Bentolila, Manuel Díaz, Javier Díaz-Giménez and two anonymous referees.
+Discussions with attendants to seminars held at CEMFI and IEB-CREB have also been extremely insightful.
+Of course, any errors are our entire responsibility.
 Corresponding author: Josep Pijoan-Mas, pijoan@cemfi.es